Daly-Lab-at-Haverford/code_examples/NGLView/README.md

 # Overview

-NGLView is a miolecular visualization program which runs from a Jupyter notebook environment.
+NGLView is a molecular visualization program which runs from a Jupyter notebook environment.
 This code example is meant to assist using it.

 # Required Packages